riseclipse/riseclipse.github.io/index.md

 ## RiseClipse summary

 RiseClipse is an umbrella name for tools based on MDE technologies and dedicated to IEC standards.
-Open source RiseClipse components are availble under the EPL version 2.0.
+Open source RiseClipse components are available under the EPL version 2.0.

 The main use of RiseClipse is to validate IEC CIM files and IEC 61850 SCL configuration files : data described in these files are loaded in a way to become conformant with an UML